vikramnitin9/translation_gym/README.md

 This is an environment for quickly implementing and benchmarking LLM-based program translation agents.
 As of now, we support only C to Rust translation.

+## Why use this tool?

+Implementing an LLM-based solution for full-project translation can be tricky.
+You can't translate the entire project at one go, so you need to break it up into individual functions.
+These functions have to be extracted with their dependencies and translated.
+Then you need to incorporate this function into the project, and test to see that it still works.

+Translation Gym takes care of all this effort!
+It gives you:
+- [x] a function body
+- [x] the functions that it calls
+- [ ] any global variables used by this function
+- [ ] definitions of any structure or enum used in this function
+- [ ] values of each argument and the returned value, from a sample execution

+In exchange, you need to provide it with:
+- [x] the function translation
+- [x] "glue code" in the form of a wrapper function to interface with the source language

+Translation Gym will merge this into the project, compile it, run tests, and give you:
+- [x] compiler feedback
+- [x] stdout/stderr of the run
+- [ ] a runtime trace with values of each argument and the returned value

+You can use this feedback to repair your translation and provide it with:
+- [x] the repaired function translation
+- [x] repaired "glue code"

+In this manner, you can translate all the functions in the project!
+The entire process is highly customizable, and you can implement your own `Translator`, `Validator` and `Orchestrator` agents (or use our default implementations).

 ## Quickstart

 First put your OpenAI API key in `models/.env`.